chazzka/clanekforest/clanek.md

 ![](https://raw.githubusercontent.com/forest-implementation/ml-experiment/main/figures/example5_gnu.svg)
 > Figure X Isolation Forest blabla.

-In our proposed solution, this problem is dealt with by isolating whole ranges of observed space, instead just the minmax values.
+In our proposed solution, this problem is dealt with by isolating whole ranges of observed space, instead of the minmax values-separated spaces.

 #### Proposed solution
 The proposed solution comes from an idea, that the original tree lacks the possibility to isolate more datapoints than it currently observes.